overbrowsing/pruner/tools/tile-maker/README.md

 ### Results

-The printed results from the example setup:
+The printed results from the example:

 ```bash
 Processing complete for all images!